Kiwijane3/ng-action-menu/README.md

 The actionbar can be styled using several preset classes.
 These include:

 - ng-action-menu: Styles the whole actionbar.
-- ng-action-menu-element: Styles the wrapper around the individual elements of the action menu.
+- ng-action-menu-element: Styles the wrapper around the individual elements of the actionbar.
 - ng-action-menu-text-style-primary: Styles text buttons that have been given the primary style.
 - ng-action-menu-text-style-secondary: Styles text buttons that have been given the secondary style.
 - ng-action-menu-text-style-warning: Styles text buttons that have been given the warning style.
 - ng-action-menu-icon-style-primary: Styles icon buttons that have been given the primary style.
 - ng-action-menu-icon-style-secondary: Styles icon buttons that have been given the secondary style.
 - ng-action-menu-icon-style-warning: Styles icon buttons that have been given the warning style.

+## Adaptive display

+The actionbar will display itself differently depending on orientation of the display, in order to provide an ideal user experience on both desktop and mobile displays.
+When the screen is horizontally oriented, text buttons will display as text and search bars will display the full input.
+When the screen is vertically oriented,text buttons will display as icons, and search bars will display an icon until the user interacts with them.
+Icon buttons will always appear as icons.